 A man masturbates by holding his erect penis between his fingers and pulling the skin up and down the shaft.
 A woman’s masturbation technique does not feel so explicitly sexual or genitally focused.
 A responsive woman pushes down over her vulva while thinking of an erotic scenario.
 It is a very personal and private experience.
 When a woman is stimulating herself, her actions are dictated by subconscious instinct rather than conscious thought.

-A responsive woman has little awareness of the specific anatomy she is stimulating.
+A responsive woman experiences very slight physical arousal when focused on erotic fantasy.
+She is motivated to massage her vulva because of the tingling sensation from the increased blood flow (tumescence).
+A woman has little awareness of the specific anatomy she is stimulating.
+Her focus is on what is happening in her mind.
 She could not see easily even if she wanted to look.
-Her focus is on what is happening in her mind.
 Kinsey reported the external anatomy that women stimulate including the clitoral glans and labia.
-In fact it is the internal clitoral organ that a woman stimulates because of the location of the corpora cavernosa.
+More accurately a woman stimulates the internal clitoral organ, which contains the corpora cavernosa, by pushing down with her fingers.
 She pushes the skin down over the top of the glans.
 As arousal builds, she presses down into the tissue either side of her labia.

 The hands are the most natural masturbation tool and everything else is a gimmick.
 The massaging motion over the glans is similar for both sexes.
 The main difference is that a woman doesn’t have a shaft to stimulate.
 Her technique cannot therefore mimic intercourse as closely as a man’s can.
 A woman uses a humping motion to thrust her vulva against her fingers.
 Some women do rub their vulva against a soft object such as a stuffed toy or a pillow.
 This type of stimulation is not sufficiently explicit to cause orgasm.